Introduction to GST

-- Goods and Service Tax as commonly referred to as GST is a Consumption based tax charged on Supply of Goods and Services.
+- Goods and Service Tax as commonly referred to as GST is a Consumption-based tax charged on the Supply of Goods and Services.
 (GST Basics)

-- GST is an Indirect Tax, thus the person on whom tax is levied and the person who ultimately bears the tax are different.
+- GST is an Indirect Tax, thus the person on whom tax is levied and the person who ultimately bears the tax is different.

-- Thus Supply is Taxable event here.
-Not Manufacture/Sale of Goods or Provision of Services like in the previous tax laws (Excise, Service Tax and Vat Laws)
+- Thus Supply is a Taxable event here.
+Not Manufacture/Sale of Goods or Provision of Services like in the previous tax laws (Excise, Service Tax, and Vat Laws)

 - The Supply shall be affected between persons as defined in the Act.

-- Section 7 also provides for transactions which are to be treated as Supply when not made in connection to the Business or when supply is made without consideration.
+- Section 7 also provides for transactions that are to be treated as Supply when not made in connection to the Business or when supply is made without consideration.

 - Alcohol for Human Consumption is taxed as per State Tax Laws.

 - Both Excise duty and GST are chargeable on Tobacco and Tobacco-related products.